kddnewton/kddnewton.github.io/_posts/2022-02-14-formatting-ruby-part-1.md

 Ripper.parse("1 + 2") # => nil
 ```

-As we discussed in the previous section, each of the nodes in the tree as they're being parsed are created through the `dispatchN` family of functions, which make it up to user-space through the `on_*` methods.
+As we discussed in the previous section, each of the nodes in the tree as they're being parsed are created through the `dispatchN` family of functions, which make it up to user-space through a set of `on_*` methods.
 So if you wanted to parse integers, you would define the `on_int` method.
 (Note this is because `on_int` is aliased to `_dispatch_1` [here](https://github.com/ruby/ruby/blob/v3_0_0/ext/ripper/lib/ripper/core.rb#L49).)

 ```ruby
 class Parser < Ripper